Ramer8/Mobility-API-Frontend/README.md

 ### Libraries used

-I decided to use these libraries to get a good user experience in a short development time.
+I decided to use google maps plataform libraries to get localization and routes.

 #### Google APIs Node.js Client